-At the heart of every successful client services business are happy and satisfied clients, streamlined project management, and web design projects that boost the bottom line.
+At the heart of every successful client services business are happy and satisfied clients, streamlined developer project management, and web design projects that boost the bottom line.
 Because at the end of the day:

 - Satisfied clients provide repeat business, ongoing revenue, and new business referrals.

 - Streamlined project management saves time, reduces stress, and creates better client experiences.